 Bassinets can vary from airline to airline and even cabin class

-Bassinets in airplanes can come in different styles with some reclining, a few having hoods to help baby in a darker, calm environment, but the majority are similar in style – rectangular with raised sides.
+Bassinets in airplanes can come in different styles with some reclining, a few styles have foldable hoods to help baby sleep in a darker, calm environment; but the majority are similar in style – rectangular with raised sides, which attach to the bulkhead wall.

 Some bassinets on airplanes have mesh parts and usually a portion of the top closes either by Velcro or a zip fastener.
-Others have restraint harnesses built in for extra safety on board.
+Others have restraint harnesses or adjustable straps built in for extra safety on board.

 Your airlines bassinet for planes may not be the same as another airlines and can even vary from cabin class and aircraft type.